soumaki/nowFy/changelog/update.md

 • `.use` — Show this command list

 ---
+## NOTE
+If you're unable to skip, go back, or control playback, it's very likely that you're using a Free Spotify account.
+Spotify imposes strict limitations on non-Premium users, and unfortunately, there's nothing we can do to bypass those restrictions.
+Premium users have full access to all playback features.

 ## UNDER THE HOOD
 - Code has been polished for better performance and stability